The Banking Regulation Review: European Union

 ii The ESRB

-The responsibility of the ESRB is to provide macroprudential oversight of the financial system within the European Union to prevent or mitigate systemic risks within the financial system.
+The responsibility of the ESRB is to provide macroprudential oversight of the financial system within the EU to prevent or mitigate systemic risks within the financial system.
 The ESRB's main functions are the collection and exchange of information, the identification and prioritisation of systemic risks, and the issuance of warnings and recommendations.

 The information function is directed primarily at the provision by the ESRB of information on systemic risks to the relevant ESAs.
 In return, the ESAs, with national central banks and Member States themselves, are required to cooperate with the ESRB and provide it with information necessary for the fulfilment of its systemic monitoring objective.